plomgrading/plom/doc/source/howto_run_the_demo.md

 # Running the demo

-As of 31 July 2024, run the demo from the `plom_server` directory, by running
+Currently we must run the demo from the `plom_server` directory, by running
 ```
 python3 Launcher/launch_scripts/launch_plom_demo_server.py
 ```